ccarloscr/Chipseq-analysis/README.md

 hisat2-build dm3.fa dm3_index
 ```

 ## Configuration

 The main nextflow script uses the [`nextflow.config`](nextflow.config) configuration.
 The provided file uses SLURM, 16 cpus and 1 node.
 Change based on preferences.
 Do not forget to change the name of the partition used for the processing.

+The [`metadata.csv`](metadata.csv) file contains the metadata from sample ChIP-seq experiments, change according to your datasets.

 ## Comments

 SLURM-based THREAD options are included in the main Nextflow script.